About the project

 We thank the Mallacoota community for their thoughtful feedback and suggestions during this difficult time.
 We have provided the community’s ideas and feedback to the project team to consider while designing playground and outdoor spaces for the new kindergarten.

-We will continue to engage with the YMCA, Parent Advisory Group, the Mallacoota P-12 College, East Gippsland Shire Council and Mallacoota Kindergarten educators as we complete the new Mallacoota Kindergarten.
+We engaged with the YMCA, Parent Advisory Group, the Mallacoota P-12 College, East Gippsland Shire Council and Mallacoota Kindergarten educators as we completed the new Mallacoota Kindergarten.

 You can access a designed version of this report: